Skip to contents

 setting_average

-The reported setting average.
-Setting average must be unique for each setting, year, indicator combination.
-If population is not specified for all subgroups, the setting average is used.
+The overall indicator average for the setting of interest.
+Setting average must be unique for each setting, year and indicator combination.
+If population (pop) is not specified for all subgroups, the setting average is used for the calculation.

 sim